 How to Cure a Hangover: Sleep It Off

 If you're lucky enough to catch extra zzzs after a night of boozing, do it.
 Alcohol is metabolized at the rate of .015 of blood alcohol concentration (BAC), or roughly one drink every hour, meaning those extra brews can quickly add up.
 But just like a broken heart, time can heal all.
 Sleeping through your body metabolizing last night's happy hour will likely make you feel better.
-(BTW, here’s what to eat for better sleep.)
+(If you're having trouble sleeping, it's not in your head.
+Here's the science behind you wake up early after drinking.)
 Just remember this how-to-cure-a-hangover tip, too: Keep hydrated once your peepers finally open.

 Hangover Hoax: Sweat It Out with Exercise

-A common go-to hangover cure is a workout to 'sweat out the bad stuff'.
+A common go-to hangover cure is a workout to 'sweat out the bad stuff.'
 Many feel it helps them to feel better faster and shake off any grogginess.
-What you're probably experiencing though is the endorphin rush that typically comes along with a workout, which is why exercise on its own isn't an effective fix for curing a hangover, Engs says.
+What you're probably experiencing though is the endorphin rush that typically comes along with a workout, which is why exercise on its own isn't an effective hangover sure, Engs says.
 In fact, if you exercise and aren't properly hydrating, your symptoms could actually worsen.
 If you're looking to metabolize the alcohol through your body faster, sorry—the gym is not the answer.

 How to Cure a Hangover: OTC Pain Relievers

 It's true that after one too many glasses of wine a pain reliever can ease your aches and pains.
-Just note that pain relievers work differently for different people and frequent drinkers (those who consume more than one drink several nights a week) should sidestep Tylenol, which can contribute to extra damage to your liver, and aspirin and ibuprofen (like Advil and Motrin), which can irritate the stomach lining or even cause bleeding.
-(Related: Women May Have a Higher Risk For Painkiller Addiction)
+Just note that pain relievers work differently for different people.
+Plus, frequent drinkers (aka those who consume more than one drink several nights a week) should sidestep Tylenol, which can contribute to extra damage to your liver, and aspirin and ibuprofen (like Advil and Motrin), which can irritate the stomach lining or even cause bleeding.
+(Related: Women May Have a Higher Risk for Painkiller Addiction)

 Hangover Hoax: Hair of the Dog

 No, Bloody Marys do not exist solely to cater to the morning-after crowd.
-If you think drinking more alcohol is how to cure a hangover, think again.
+If you think drinking more alcohol is the best hangover cure, think again.
 "The body is going through withdrawal symptoms from overindulging, and drinking more just prevents more withdrawal symptoms," Engs says.
-That unlimited mimosa brunch isn't a fix, instead you're giving your body more toxins to deal with, delaying a future (and probably worse) hangover.
+That unlimited mimosa brunch isn't a fix; instead, you're giving your body more toxins to deal with, delaying a future (and probably worse) hangover.